Justin Anderson

 Anderson, Justin

-Areas of Expertise: Nuclear arms control and nonproliferation; deterrence, extended deterrence, and assurance; law of war, treaty law, and confidence-building measures
+Areas of Expertise: Strategic deterrence (nuclear and non-nuclear); extended deterrence, and assurance; law of war, treaty law, and confidence-building measures

-Dr. Justin Anderson is a Senior Policy Fellow at National Defense University's Center for the Study of Weapons of Mass Destruction.
+Dr. Justin Anderson is a Senior Fellow at NDU's Institute for National Strategic Studies (INSS).
 His research focuses on deterrence (nuclear and non-nuclear), nuclear forces, and future nuclear arms control agreements and confidence-building measures (CBMs).
+He also develops and facilitates TTXs and guided scenarios on major power crises, nuclear forces, U.S. and allied CNI, and related topics.
 Prior to joining the Center, he was a Senior Policy analyst at Science Applications International Corporation (SAIC), providing research and analysis on arms control, nonproliferation, counter-WMD, and deterrence issues to the United States Air Force (USAF), USSTRATCOM, Defense Threat Reduction Agency, and the OSD Office of Treaty Compliance.
-From 2009-10, in support of OSD Office of the General Counsel/International Affairs, he served as Editor of the Department of Defense Law of War Manual.

-Dr. Anderson has taught at George Mason University, the Joint Services Command and Staff College (U.K.), King’s College London, and Brookes University.
+Dr. Anderson has taught at NDU, the Defense Nuclear Weapons School, the Joint Services Command and Staff College (UK), King’s College London, and Brookes University.
 He was a 2003 Marshall Scholar and a 2000 Carnegie Endowment for International Peace Junior Fellow.
-He has a PhD and MA in War Studies from King’s College London and a BA in Diplomacy and World Affairs from Occidental College.
+He has a Ph.D. and M.A. in War Studies from King’s College London and a B.A. in Diplomacy and World Affairs from Occidental College.

 Publications